 Every second, a driver is texting, checking their GPS, or tuning their radio on Georgia’s roadways.
-If you sustained injuries in a Georgia distracted driving crash caused by someone else, understanding your rights can make a big difference when it comes to pursuing the compensation you need.
+If you sustained injuries in a Georgia distracted drivers crash caused by someone else, understanding your rights can make a big difference when it comes to pursuing the compensation you need.

 Georgia’s Distracted Driving Laws